hectorcorrea/solr-for-newbies/tutorial.md

 Out of the box Solr comes with three query parsers: Standard, DisMax, and Extended DisMax (eDisMax).
 Each of them has its own advantages and disadvantages.

-* The [Standard](https://solr.apache.org/guide/solr/9_0/query-guide/standard-query-parser.html) query parser (aka the Lucene Parser) is the default parser and is very powerful, but it's rather unforgiving if there is an error in the query submitted to Solr.
-This makes the Standard query parser a poor choice if we want to allow user entered queries, particular if we allow queries with expressions like `AND` or `OR` operations.
+* The [Standard](https://solr.apache.org/guide/solr/9_0/query-guide/standard-query-parser.html) query parser (aka the Lucene Parser) "supports a robust and fairly intuitive syntax allowing you to create a variety of structured queries.
+The largest disadvantage is that it’s very intolerant of syntax errors, as compared with something like the DisMax Query Parser which is designed to throw as few errors as possible."

-* The [DisMax](https://solr.apache.org/guide/solr/9_0/query-guide/dismax-query-parser.html) query parser (DisMax) on the other hand was designed to handle user entered queries and it's very forgiving on errors when parsing a query, however this parser only supports simple query expressions.
+* The [DisMax](https://solr.apache.org/guide/solr/9_0/query-guide/dismax-query-parser.html) query parser (DisMax) interface "is more like that of Google than the interface of the 'lucene' Solr query parser.
+This similarity makes DisMax the appropriate query parser for many consumer applications.
+It accepts a simple syntax, and it rarely produces error messages."

 * The [Extended DisMax](https://solr.apache.org/guide/solr/9_0/query-guide/edismax-query-parser.html) (eDisMax) query parser is an improved version of the DisMax parser that is also very forgiving on errors when parsing user entered queries and like the Standard query parser supports complex query expressions.